logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/prerequisites/configuring-ios-devices-and-macos-machines/_index.md

 ---
-title: "Configuring iOS devices and macOS machines"
+title: "Configuring iOS devices and macOS machines for testing Safari iOS"
 linktitle: "Configuring iOS devices and macOS machines for testing Safari iOS"
 description: "This section describes essential configurations needed to ensure that automated tests on Safari iOS run successfully and stably."
 weight: 1